 \section{Ethical Considerations}

 To minimize the risks, we have complied with all relevant ethical regulations.
 All procedures were approved by our university's Institutional Review Board.
-All participants were provided with informed consent before installing the browser extension and taking part.
+All participants were provided with informed consent before installing the browser extension and participating in the study.
 Participants were given the option to withdraw their consent or discontinue participation at any time without penalty.
-Participants received financial compensation for their participation in the current study.
+At the end of the experiment, participants received financial compensation through the recruitment platform and a debriefing statement via email.

-When it comes to any form of social media field experiment, we must consider the ethical implications given the high ecological validity of such work~\cite{straub2024public}.
+For any social media field experiment, we must consider the ethical implications given the high ecological validity of such work~\cite{straub2024public}.
 Just like other algorithmic feed ranking methods (e.g.,~\cite{guess2023social}), our work may also inherently pose risks to participants by altering the ranking of content on their news feeds.
-However, today's social media platforms (e.g., X) already intervene in people’s feeds and take over control of users' information stream~\cite{fiske2022twitter}.
-While this work shares limitations with existing algorithmic ranking methods in that participants may cede control over their posts to a certain extent, our work does not introduce extra risks.
-Our downranking condition reduces exposure to AAPA posts, and the upranking condition only inserts AAPA posts from those that already exist on X. Our aim here is to mitigate risks while still carefully, causally identifying whether and how changes to feed ranking affect polarization.
+We balance this risk against an acknowledgment that today's social media platforms (e.g., X) already intervene in people's feeds and take control over users' information stream~\cite{fiske2022twitter}.
+While this work shares limitations with existing algorithmic ranking methods in that participants may cede control over their feeds to a certain extent, our work does not introduce substantial additional risks.
+Our down-ranking condition reduced exposure to AAPA posts, while the up-ranking condition inserted AAPA posts that already existed on X and up-ranked an order of magnitude fewer posts.
+Our aim was to mitigate risks while still carefully and causally identifying whether, and how, changes to feed ranking affect polarization.